joandre/MCL_spark/README.md

 Why MCL algorithm?
 Because it responds to Spark MLLib [contribution policy](https://cwiki.apache.org/confluence/display/SPARK/Contributing+to+Spark#ContributingtoSpark-MLlib-specificContributionGuidelines) first four points:
  * Be widely known
- * Be used and accepted (academic citations and concrete use cases can help justify this)
+ * Be used and accepted
  * Be highly scalable
  * Be well documented